 Does 20/20 Visual Acuity Mean Perfect Vision?

 No. While eye chart tests identify refractive errors, they can’t detect signs of visual skill deficiencies or diseases such as glaucoma, cataracts or macular degeneration.
-These are diagnosed using advanced equipment as part of a comprehensive eye exam with your local Calgary eye doctor.
+These are diagnosed using advanced equipment as part of a comprehensive eye test with your local Calgary optometrist.
 Early diagnosis and treatment of eye conditions are essential to ensuring long-term vision and eye health.

 For more information, give us a call at (403) 226-8881 or visit us in person at Foresight Eyecare, today!